From museums to eating out, personal identity is expressed through a frenetic quest for socially-approved tastes and distinctions.

 Evaluating one another’s taste is an ordinary aspect of everyday social life.
 We look for signs of taste in high fashion goods and social habits.
 This encourages us to speak to one another through material objects, and even though the definition of taste is constantly shifting, we use it to display who are think we are.

-Taste brings attention to different types of desire.
-Pursuing an experience for its own sake because it is pleasing or reassuring or elevating, and pursuing a desire in order to gratify it and make it disappear, are two different impulses.
-The former involves detachment, of being able to recognize value in an idea without it having an immediate application, thus we enjoy art for its own sake; the latter is a more active process, a type of hunger, in which the desirable experience needs to be devoured and captured in order to nullify its insistence.
-Food, for example, can be both; it can be valued for its aesthetic qualities as well as being good to taste, a life-sustaining fuel.
-It has appeal as the subject for still life painting, as in the masterpieces of Carravaggio and Luis Meléndez, and it can be treated as a convenience as with the early modern chophouse and now with the food court in the local shopping mall.
+Taste directs attention towards different forms of desire.
+There are two distinct impulses: pursuing an experience purely for its intrinsic pleasure, reassurance, or elevation, and seeking to fulfill a desire to satisfy and extinguish it.
+The former involves detachment, the ability to appreciate the value of an idea without an immediate application, as seen in the enjoyment of art for its own sake.
+The latter is a more active process, driven by a type of hunger where the desirable experience must be consumed and captured to alleviate its urgency.
+Food, for instance, can serve both purposes; it can be appreciated for its aesthetic qualities and its taste, serving as nourishment.
+It holds appeal as a subject for still life paintings, exemplified in the works of Carravaggio and Luis Meléndez, and it can also be seen as a convenience, as evidenced by early modern chop houses and contemporary food courts in shopping malls.

-In the early modern period, an individual’s taste was obvious; it rested on ownership of certain goods and the display of expert knowledge about why such goods were to be admired.
-Taste in the colonial era was more a measure of wealth.
-But it began to lose its usefulness as a social yardstick when material possessions became increasingly available and new forms of wealth and social mobility developed.
-A more subtle form of discrimination was necessary, one that relied less on the ownership of goods and more on the types of goods that one owned.
-Taste transcended the financial cost of possession and supplied instead a reason for selecting one item over another from a wide range of functionally indistinguishable options.
-In the modern era, the Ikea version of the Eames chair is available to everyone, but knowing its not authentic has become synonymous with good taste.
-Thus has taste under-written the marketing of luxury: it is not that the Samsonite bag is less useful, it is just not a Louis Vuitton; and Nescafe is not Illy and Hershey is not Godiva.
-Viva la difference.
+During the early modern era, an individual’s taste was overtly apparent; it was based on possessing specific goods and demonstrating expert knowledge regarding why these items were esteemed.
+In the colonial period, taste was largely equated with wealth.
+However, its significance began to diminish as material possessions became more accessible and new forms of wealth and social mobility emerged.
+This necessitated a more nuanced form of discrimination, one that relied less on mere ownership and more on the types of goods one possessed.
+Taste went beyond the monetary value of possessions, offering a rationale for choosing one item over another from a plethora of functionally similar options.
+In the modern age, while the Ikea version of the Eames chair is widely available, discerning its lack of authenticity has become synonymous with good taste.
+Consequently, taste has influenced the marketing of luxury goods: it’s not that a Samsonite bag is less practical, it’s simply not a Louis Vuitton; and Nescafe doesn’t compare to Illy, just as Hershey isn’t on par with Godiva.
+Celebrating these differences is key.

-Products have an aura that extends beyond their material boundaries: this is the contemporary language of taste.
-Branded goods appear to have desirable properties that we can adopt and attach to ourselves.
-When we buy Levi’s, Beluga caviar, pink champagne we are buying a form of taste.
+Products possess an intangible essence that transcends their physical form; this embodies the contemporary language of taste.
+Branded goods often exude desirable qualities that we aspire to adopt and incorporate into our identities.
+When we purchase items like Levi’s jeans, Beluga caviar, or pink champagne, we’re essentially acquiring a form of taste.